Fear of recurrence

 Regular breast screening and better treatments have contributed to significantly better survival for breast cancer patients.
 Different types of breast cancer have different levels of recurrence risk.
 When determining your risk, the tumour size, grade, hormone status and lymph node involvement are all considered.
 Your specialist will be able to discuss your individual risk of recurrence in detail.

 Risk of recurrence might cause you to feel overwhelmed and anxious.
 It’s important to remind yourself that you have taken the best recommended treatments and therefore have done everything you can to reduce your risk of cancer coming back in the future.
-It’s sensible to still remain vigilant and see your GP if you have any concerning symptoms which are not going away; however, these days many people are cured by their initial treatment and most people have good long-term survival after breast cancer.
+It’s sensible to still remain vigilant and see your GP if you have any concerning symptoms that are not going away; however, these days many people are cured by their initial treatment and most people have good long-term survival after breast cancer.

 There is no test currently available to accurately determine whether your cancer will come back.
 Regular scans can cause huge anxiety while bringing little benefit after early breast cancer.